wookiehangover/wookiehangover.com/pages/writing/static-sites-with-next-js.html.md

 ### 🐰 Rabbit Hole: React from HTML Markdown

 One of the itches I _really_ wanted to scratch was the minor annoyance of having to use `__dangerouslySetInnerHtml` to use most off-the-shelf markdown libraries with React.
-I even made it a bit harder on myself by lazily abusing markdown and sprinkling bits of markup in many of my posts, since most React components that render markdown tend to fall back to to _dangerouslySet_ instead of parsing the markdown to generate a valid React component for the entire markdown document.
+I even made it a bit harder on myself by lazily abusing markdown and sprinkling bits of markup in many of my posts, since most React components that render markdown tend to fall back to _dangerouslySet_ instead of parsing the markdown to generate a valid React component for the entire markdown document.
 This isn't a new or unsolved problem, so I did some research and ended up geeking out on text processing and abstract syntax trees.
 Turns out that there are already a bunch of well documented AST parser/compilers that support markdown on npm!

 I really didn't want to make clients do any of the parsing work.
 Even though parsing markdown can be optimized to be fast in modern browsers, making users download additional JavaScript and spend CPU time to convert posts clientside just didn't sit well with me.